input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_signing_procedure/signature_format.md

 `protected`:

 * `alg`: `EdDSA`
-  (This parameter is used to indicate the algorithm used for the security processing).
+  (this parameter is used to indicate the algorithm used for the security processing).
 * `content type`: `application/json`
-  (This parameter is used to indicate the content type of the data in the payload or ciphertext fields).
+  (this parameter is used to indicate the content type of the data in the payload or ciphertext fields).

 ## Signature type